elchananbloom/init2WinIt/bank-account-plan.md

 ## High Level Requirements

-Manage 4-7 database tables (entities) that are independent concepts.
-A simple bridge table doesn't count.
-MySQL for data management
-Spring Boot, MVC, JDBC, Testing, React
-An HTML and CSS UI that's built with React
-Sensible layering and pattern choices
-A full test suite that covers the domain and data layers Must have at least 2 roles (example User and Admin)

-In this section, you will outline how you plan to meet the high-level requirements of your project.
-For each requirement, explain the specific steps you will take, the tools or technologies you will use, and how you'll implement them to meet the project’s objectives.

 Manage 4-7 Database Tables (Entities) that are Independent Concepts Plan to meet requirement:
 The team will design and implement 4 Database Entities that are independent concepts.
 These Entities are User, Account, Transaction and Loan.
 Additionally, the team will implement a category table and a loan type table that are meant to help with the descrition and categorization of transactions and loans respectively.